null

 When you have a space that borderline pains you to be in because of the echo and reverb, it’s obvious you need to do an acoustical treatment.
 It’s important to do an acoustical treatment in rooms like gymnasiums and other rooms with tall ceilings to make them more bearable, and it’s even more important if you want to perfect the sound within a space like in a recording studio!

 Generally speaking, adding absorption into the space and also covering reflective surfaces like hardwood floors, bare walls, and ceilings will go a long way toward improving the acoustics in your space.
-Be sure to give us a call us for a free acoustical analysis or for a custom acoustics plan.
+For help building a custom acoustics plan, check out our acoustic room treatment article and give us a call us for a free acoustical analysis.

 ACOUSTICAL TREATMENT OPTIONS